Tiamat-Defender/BlackSite/README.md

 ---

 We would like to give credit to Alcatraz a old obfuscator we forked to build this complete obfuscation suite

+Note: I might release source code im not sure how i want to proceed with this project yet